goji/csrf/README.md

   templates to replace a `{{ .csrfField }}` template tag with a hidden input field.

-This library is designed to work with the [Goji](https://github.com/zenazn/goji) micro-framework, which is a simple web framework for Go that is broadly compatible with other parts of the Go ecosystem.
-It makes use of Goji's `web.C` request context, which doesn't rely on a global map, and is therefore safe to attach to your top-level router (if you so wish).
+This library is designed to work with not just the the [Goji](https://github.com/goji/goji) micro-framework, but any framework that accepts the `func(context.Context, w http.ResponseWriter, r *http.Request)` signature.
+This makes it compatible with other parts of the Go ecosystem.
+The `context.Context` request context doesn't rely on a global map, and is therefore free from contention in a busy web service.

 The library also assumes HTTPS by default: sending cookies over vanilla HTTP is risky and you're likely to get hurt.